-Wards Intelligence xiv: "Estimated fleet volume, although anecdotal data indicates the success some automakers recorded in November was due to a surge in fleet deliveries, was down an estimated 25%, in line with the prior-month results but a vast improvement on the average 53% drop during March through September."
+Wards Intelligence^{xiv}: "Estimated fleet volume, although anecdotal data indicates the success some automakers recorded in November was due to a surge in fleet deliveries, was down an estimated 25%, in line with the prior-month results but a vast improvement on the average 53% drop during March through September."

+in fleet/other sales.
+With the revised forecast of 12.9-14.2 in total sales, fleet sales fall to a range from 1.6 million to 1.9 million, a decline of 44%-53% from the baseline.
 J.D.
-Power xv: The baseline forecast from J.D.
-Power called for 13.4 million in retail sales and 3.4 million in fleet/other sales.
-With the revised forecast of 12.9-14.2 in total sales, fleet sales fall to a range from 1.6 million to 1.9 million, a decline of 44%-53% from the baseline.
+Power Retail and Fleet Sales Forecast